stopspazzing/Sanic-MDL-Blog/README.md

 not by choice, but because required packages for Sanic aren't supported on Windows at this time.
 ```

-To start the server: `python main.py`
+To start the server: `python3 run.py`

 To access server: http://127.0.0.1:8000